edgarpf/aws-cda-tips/README.md

 - A SWF workflow task or task execution can live up to 1 year.

+- Flow Framework helps in developing Amazon SWF based applications.

 - SWF uses deciders and workers to complete tasks.

+- 1000 is the maximum number of open activity tasks.

 - SWF tasks are assigned once and never duplicated.